Equinoxtic/Animate.lua/USAGE.md

 1. Put CharacterCustomAnimate in StarterGui.
 (I know it's strange, but this is really a niche and decent workaround to initialize the script once the game loads.)
+	- Note: Keep the 'Includes' ModuleScript in WORKSPACE.

 2. Included is a RemoteEvent called 'OverrideCharacterAnimations', put this in anywhere in ReplicatedStorage.